yutanicorp/powermolecli/README.md

 #### To enable TOR mode

 Edit the JSON document in the configuration file to incorporate the keywords **mode**, **gateways**, **destination**, and *optionally* **application** (shown below) and **port**.
-When **application** is specified, then powermole will start the application of choice once the tunnel is ready.
+When **application** is specified, powermole will start the application of choice once the tunnel is ready.
 Please note, if an instance of that application (eg. Firefox) is already running, powermole will terminate immediately.
 In the example below, powermole drills through 2 intermediate hosts.
 Hitting Ctrl-C in terminal will dismantle the tunnel (and stop the application).